ChrisHSWong/MultipleImagePicker/README.md

 # MultipleImagePicker
-Android Image Picker
-Performing multiple image selection on Android with the following plugins.
+Performs multiple image selection on Android using the following plugins.
+(Testing Only)
 1. Pix
 2. Esafirm